pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/Fetching.md

 ### Querying with raw SQL

-@Comment {
-  TODO: Call out why these tools exist (to allow one to avoid the Swift Syntax cost of building a macro)
-}

 SharingGRDB also comes with a more basic set of tools that work directly with GRDB.
+The primary reason you may want to use these tools and not the StructuredQueries tools is that they do not require a macro to use, and so do not incur the cost of compiling SwiftSyntax.

-This includes a [`fetchAll`](<doc:Sharing/SharedReaderKey/fetchAll(sql:arguments:database:)>) key that takes a raw SQL string:
+There is a version of [`fetchAll`](<doc:Sharing/SharedReaderKey/fetchAll(sql:arguments:database:)>) key that takes a raw SQL string:

 ```swift
 @SharedReader(.fetchAll(sql: "SELECT * FROM items")) var items: [Item]